Drum machine: Chamberlin Rhythmate (1957)

 In 1957, Harry Chamberlin, an engineer from Iowa, created the Chamberlin Rhythmate, which allowed users to select between 14 tape loops of drum kits and percussion instruments performing various beats.
 Like the Chamberlin keyboard, the Rhythmate was intended for family singalongs.
 Around 100 units were sold.

-First commercial product – Wurlitzer Side Man (1959)
+Wurlitzer Side Man (1959)

 In 1959, Wurlitzer released the Side Man, which generates sounds mechanically by a rotating disc, similar to a music box.
 A slider controls the tempo (between 34 and 150 beats per minute).
 Sounds can also be triggered individually through buttons on a control panel.
 The Side Man was a success and drew criticism from the American Federation of Musicians, which ruled in 1961 that its local jurisdictions could not prohibit Side Man use, though it could not be used for dancing.
-Wurlitzer ceased production of the Sideman in 1969.
+Wurlitzer ceased production of the Side Man in 1969.

 Raymond Scott (1960–1963)

 In 1960, Raymond Scott constructed the Rhythm Synthesizer and, in 1963, a drum machine called Bandito the Bongo Artist.
 Scott's machines were used for recording his album Soothing Sounds for Baby series (1964).